RetroAbstract/rssguard/resources/docs/Documentation.md

 }
 ```

-Accept only messages/articles with title NOT containing "Other Series Name" or "Some other title" in it (blacklist):
+Accept only messages/articles with the title NOT containing "Other Series Name" or "Some other title" in it (blacklist):
 ```js
 var blacklist = [
   'Other Series Name', 'Some other title'